exercism/docs/building/tooling/test-runners/interface.md

 In Ruby, in the case of a syntax error, we provide the runtime error and stack trace.
 In compiled languages, the compilation error should be provided.

-The top level `message` value is not limited in length.
+The top level `message` value is limited to 65535 characters.
+The effective maximum length is less if the value contains multibyte characters.

 When the status is not `error`, either set the value to `null` or omit the key entirely.

 #### Tests